 Blue.
 Incredibly blue.
-The color of water in Sydney makes you feel like staring at a life size painting.
-And in between the magnificent waterscape and azure skies, lies a city of skyscrapers, stunning mountains and never-ending coastline.
+The color of water in Sydney makes you feel like staring at a life-size painting.
+And in between the magnificent waterscape and azure skies, lies a city of skyscrapers, stunning mountains, and a never-ending coastline.
 Walk across Sydney Harbour Bridge on a warm day with friends and family.

 After a long time, along with my friends, I went on a walk across Sydney Harbour Bridge.
 I had almost forgotten how brilliant the color of water looked, reflecting the sky above.

 Getting here is very easy by public transport.
 We rode a train to Circular Quay, then made our way towards The Rocks.
 But not before having a quick bite at Hungry Jacks.

 After that, we followed the signboards to find the Bridge Stairs in Cumberland Street (The Rocks) that lead to the footpath on the bridge.

 I watched ferries sail past the iconic Opera House, admiring the scene through the barbed wires.
 The cool breeze brushed away any tiredness that we were feeling.
 Live traffic runs alongside the footpath but is divided by tall wire mesh.

 We walked till the end of the bridge and then made our way back along the same route, taking dozens of pictures and selfies.

 => Takes about 15 minutes or more, depending on how many stops you make to take pictures. 🙂

 => Look out for Cahill Walk/Harbour Bridge road signs.

 => You can start the walk at either end – Milsons Point or The Rocks